Skip to main content

 Gate For Next Work

-The immutable-image workflow is sufficient only if a canary promotion reuses existing images, skips Docker build work inside fleet promotion, and proves matching gitSha, imageTag, database=up, and schema=ready.
+The immutable-image workflow is sufficient only if a canary promotion reuses existing images, skips Docker build work inside fleet promotion, and proves matching gitSha, imageTag, database=up, schema=ready, customer-read probes, and support-scope readiness.
 Move to the next release PR only when this gate is not met.